Macronutrient Calculator

 Fat plays essential roles in hormone production, brain function, vitamin absorption, and cellular membrane health.
 We strongly recommend against extremely low-fat approaches, as dietary fat is crucial for long-term metabolic and hormonal health.

 Carbohydrates function as your body's preferred fuel source for exercise and daily activities.
 Your carbohydrate needs directly correlate with training intensity and volume: individuals engaged in high-intensity training or endurance activities typically require more carbohydrates than those with sedentary routines.
+That being said, sedentary routines are not generally recommended.

 Understanding macronutrients and their impact